Infection prevention and control resources for consumers

 The Commission has developed a series of fact sheets for consumers and carers about infection prevention and control, and common and emerging healthcare-associated infections.

 Hand hygiene is the easiest and single most important thing you can do to help stop the spread of germs that cause infections.
-A series of fact sheets have been developed to provide patients and their carers with information on hand hygiene.
+The following factsheets have been developed to provide information about hand hygiene for patients and their carers, and children and their carers.
+The factsheets have been informed by consumer feedback and testing.

 Carbapenemase-producing Enterobacterales (CPE) are bacteria that are resistant to carbapenem antibiotics.
 This means that these antibiotics are not effective in treating infections caused by CPE.
 This fact sheet explains how people get infected with CPE and the screening procedures for CPE.